25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

   }
   ```

-- Static Constructor: A static constructor is used to initialize any static data, or to perform a particular action that needs to be performed only once.
+- Static Constructor: A static constructor is used to initialize any static data, or to perform a particular action that needs to be performed only once

   - It is called automatically before the first instance is created or any static members are referenced.

-  - There can be only one static constructor
+  - There can be **only one static constructor**

-  - Cannot be a parameterized constructor
+  - **Cannot be a parameterized** constructor

   ```csharp
   class SimpleClass